stefanvstein/testify/README.md

 Testify is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion.
 Repl files are though not regular clojure source files, that your favorite dev environment already understands.

+## Contact

+Questions or ideas?
+Just ping me at Clojurians: stefanvstein

 # License

 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html